NodeCedu/node-lws/README.md

 **NOTE:** This project is still very young and has some missing major features.
 Keep calm and wait for things to fall into place.

-**ALSO NOTE:** Builds are not up-to-date and things can be completely broken at times.
-I'm working on it.

 ## Overview
 Consider main.js:
 ```javascript